 I only had to lose a tiny sliver in the center of the top drawer.

-I lost about an 8 inch square from the middle drawer.
+I cut about an 8 inch square from the middle drawer.
+Since this drawer is a bit deeper, I used 1″x4″ boards to enclose the cut section.

 The finished product